inventhouse/bettergit/README.md

 - `git alias -u A`: Unset alias `A`.

-- `git alias -s`: Print aliases as a shell script that can be run on a new machine to set them up there (note that the script uses standard `git` commands and does not require `git alias`.)
+- `git alias -s`: Print aliases as a shell script that can be run on a new machine to set them up there.
+Note that the script will use standard `git` commands and won't require `git alias`.

 Here are a few that I use a lot:
 ```